opendaylight/docs/docs/getting-started-guide/project-release-notes/sample-release-notes.rst

 * Is is possible migrate from the previous release?
 If so, how?

+.. note:: This is asking if somebody can move from an installation of the
+          previous release while keeping data.
+This isn't currently, natively supported in Opendaylight, so if it's possible, it is because of some project-speicific work and instructions which should be explained here.

 Compatiblity
 ------------

+..
+Please include a short description of any changes not just a link to a patch

 * Is this release compatible with the previous release?
 * Any API changes?